Roll20/roll20-character-sheets/Weaverdice/README.md

 - skill rolls added, with minor options

-- skill descriptions to 6 rows
+- expand skill descriptions to 6 rows

+- change default stat modifier to zero, as is the baseline for PCs

 ### Version 1.0: